 In Brainspotting, the relationship between therapist and client is fundamental.
 Your empathetic and deeply attuned, witnessing presence as a therapist will allow profound healing to occur.

-Brainspotting works directly on the nervous system and the client’s physiology, addressing any issue they come with.
-The results are fast, and the change achieved is permanent.
+Brainspotting works directly on the client’s neurophysiology.
+When the nervous system is in a state of dysregulation, Brainspotting will be able to restore the balance and bring homeostasis.
+In Brainspotting the results are fast and the change achieved is permanent.

 Brainpotting helps clients release trauma without talking through it.
 It is a powerful tool in working on performance enhancement and expansion of positive or desirable states.

-Monika has a private practice in central London where she works with adults and couples
+Monika has a private practice in central London, where she works with adult clients and couples.

 “Brainspotting has been taught all over Europe for many years.
 It is well beyond time for Ireland to have its own training.
 I am gratified that the inaugural Phase 1 training will be led by our wonderful International trainer Monika Gos.”